Tired of the classroom, flashcards, and repetition?

 I’m not talking about an English learning podcast, but a science, entertainment, news or comedy show aimed at native speakers.

 There are so many benefits.
-You’ll hear English spoken in many different contexts by a range of speakers.
+You’ll listen to English spoken in many different contexts by a range of speakers.
 You’ll hear idiomatic English as well as American slang.
-This is great way to listen to everyday English and to increase your English vocabulary.
+This is a great way to listen to everyday English and to increase your English vocabulary, which can also be done by joining FluentU.

 As a result, whether you’re an ESL student or a business person, you’ll learn to speak better English.